 If staying is doing nothing but creating a worse situation or allowing co-dependence, then to be selfless, you have to stop the toxic relationship you share and know when it is just time to walk away so that they can mature, heal, and stand on their own two feet.

-#3 Aren’t allowing someone to stay in a relationship when you know it isn’t what they want.
-Like old Yeller, sometimes we have to set things free and see if they come back.
+Just like a boomerang, sometimes we have to set things free and see if they come back.
 It is easy to put a guilt trip on someone to make them stay or to make them dependent on you so that you don’t lose them.

 But, selfless love sometimes means that you have to turn someone loose and make it okay for them to move on if the relationship isn’t the best thing for you both.
 [Read: Time to let go?
 15 reasons why great relationships are forced to end]

-#5 Compromising.
 Being selfless doesn’t always mean that you have to completely give everything up and always give in.
-Sometimes being selfless in a relationship is more about learning to compromise and working together to make sure that you’re both getting what you need.
+Sometimes, being selfless in a relationship is more about learning to compromise and working together to make sure that you’re both getting what you need.

 Selflessness doesn’t always have to come at the detriment of your own wants, desires, and needs, but rather a compromise between what you and the person you love both wants.
 [Read: Compromise in relationships and 12 ways to give without losing]

-It just means that you don’t put judgment on why someone is behaving the way that they are, you just help the alter the behaviors that hurt them in a nonjudgmental way.
+It just means that you don’t put judgment on why someone is behaving the way that they are, you just help alter the behaviors that hurt them in a non-judgmental way.
 [Read: 12 signs you’re being very selfish in the relationship]

-#8 Listening and not making assumptions.
-When you are practicing selfless love, it means that instead of making assumptions about why someone is behaving or doing what they are doing, you take the time to listen to them.
+When you are practicing selfless love, it means that instead of making assumptions about why someone is behaving a certain way or doing what they are doing, you take the time to listen to them.

 Even if they have let you down in the past, selfless love is about always giving them the benefit of the doubt and believing that they can rise to the occasion instead of setting up a self-fulfilling prophecy and then sitting back and saying “I knew it.”